- Identify students to interview for evaluation of non-tenured colleagues, as appropriate

 Remind new and visiting faculty that they are required to use course evaluations at the end of the term.
 Advise them as to how the evaluation forms are to be administered.

 In late November, you will be notified about Bolin Fellowship applications from the dean of the faculty office.
 The Gaius Charles Bolin Fellowship was established in 1985 to underline the importance of encouraging able minority students to pursue careers in college teaching, and now members of all underrepresented groups are encouraged to apply.
 Applications are submitted and reviewed online by each department or program, with evaluation methods at the discretion of individual units.
-Chairs should submit a shortlist of top candidates (if any, and no more than 3) to the associate dean of faculty by December 8.
-By December 12, the Bolin Fellow selection committee will review the nominations from all departments and programs and approve candidates for Skype interviews.
+Chairs should submit a shortlist of top candidates (if any, and no more than 3) to the associate dean of faculty in early December.
+By mid-December, the Bolin Fellow selection committee will review the nominations from all departments and programs and approve candidates for Skype interviews.
 Units will conduct Skype interviews in December and early January.
-Names of candidates who have the enthusiasm of the unit should be forwarded to the associate dean of faculty by January 23.
+Names of candidates who have the enthusiasm of the unit should be forwarded to the associate dean of faculty by mid-January.
 We aim to appoint two Bolin Fellows each year, for two year stints.

 On the Office of Strategic Planning & Institutional Diversity website, please see Questions Not to Ask: Avoiding Bias and Discrimination.
 It outlines acceptable and unacceptable questions during the interview process, as established by the Massachusetts Commission Against Discrimination.